 Lemala Ngorongoro: Our full report

-A canvas screen separates the bedroom area from the bathroom, behind which is a spacious area with a table and a mirror.
-Here is a freestanding washstand with a brass basin on top, below which soft, fluffy white towels are stored in cubby-holes.
-The flush toilet and the shower are in two separate cubicles, each leading off the changing area.
+A canvas screen separates the bedroom area from the bathroom, behind which is a spacious area with a table and a mirror, a storage unit for clothes, and a free-standing washstand with a brass basin.
+A flush toilet and shower are in separate cubicles.

 Activities at Lemala Ngorongoro depend on how you visit it.
-Most of our visitors will stay at Lemala Ngorongoro with their own private safari guide and 4WD; the camp doesn't have any of its own resident guides.
-(It is possible to fly-in, and have a guide waiting for you here.)
+Most of our visitors will stay at Lemala Ngorongoro with their own private safari guide and 4WD; the camp doesn't have any of its own resident guides, but it is possible to fly in and have a guide waiting for you here.

-Whilst here, the focus of most visits is the drives down into the Ngorongoro Crater.
-However, there's good walking nearby, and a number of local villages that welcome visitors.
-If you want to do some walking here then let us know when you book your trip, as we have to arrange for you to be escorted by a park ranger, and you may also need a local Masaai guide.
-See below for a further comment on these activities.
+The focus of most visits is the drives down into the Ngorongoro Crater.
+However, there's good walking nearby and a number of Maasai villages welcome visitors.
+If you want to do some walking here then let us know when you book your trip.
+We need to arrange for you to be escorted by a park ranger and you may also need a local Maasai guide.

-Directions: Most visitors will be driven to Lemala Ngorongoro in their own private 4WD.
-The nearest reliable airstrip is Manyara Airstrip, which is 2 hours drive away.
-There is a small airstrip on the Crater Rim, but there's often thick cloud cover here, so this is not often used – and cannot be relied upon.
+- Most visitors will be driven to Lemala Ngorongoro in their own private 4WD.
+The nearest reliable airstrip is Manyara Airstrip, which is two hours’ drive away.
+There is a small airstrip on the crater rim but frequent thick cloud cover means it is not often used and cannot be relied upon.